 How frequently should you wash your bed sheets?
-More often than you think | CNN
+More than you think

-Editor’s Note: The views expressed in this commentary are solely those of the writers.
+The views expressed in this commentary are solely those of the writers.
 CNN is showcasing the work of The Conversation, a collaboration between journalists and academics to provide news analysis and commentary.
 The content is produced solely by The Conversation.

 The combination of sweat, saliva, dandruff, dead skin cells and even food particles make it the optimal environment for a whole host of germs such as bacteria, fungi, viruses and even tiny bugs to grow.